StuartCHAN/neural-qa/README.md

 This [sentence_encoder.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/vec_utils/sentence_encoder.py) is from the implementation of [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/2)[1] which shows efficiency in semantic sentences matching, it helps to match whether there is an existing correspondent template for the new question that we have.
 <br>

 ### 1.5.
-If the matching similarity score can not pass the treshold, the questions go to the query composing part
+If the matching similarity score can not pass the threshold, the questions go to the query composing part

 To use the pipeline, please run the [templates_generate_main.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/templates_generate_main.py) after the step 1 above,